Power Instinct: Reception

-In Japan, Game Machine listed Power Instinct on their January 1, 1994 issue as being the most-successful table arcade unit of the month.
+In Japan, Game Machine listed Power Instinct as the most successful table arcade unit of December 1993.
 Reviewing the Super NES version, GamePro judged that "Power Instinct falls along the lines of Fatal Fury, but it falls short."
 They praised the double jumps and special moves, but criticized the "passable" graphics and sound and the fact that the boss is just a palette swap of a playable character.
 A reviewer for Next Generation said the game has "average graphics, decent play control, and moves you've mostly seen before. ...
 Nothing wrong here, it's just typical."
 He gave the Super NES version two out of five stars.

 Power Instinct 2

 Released in Japan as Gōketsuji Ichizoku 2 (豪血寺一族2), Power Instinct 2 features five new characters, giving a total of 13 playable characters and one unplayable boss (Otane Gōketsuji).
 The game's story picks off from the last game, with Otane having defeated her sister Oume in the previous tournament.
 However, with the help of their mother Oshima Gōketsuji, Oume kidnapped her sister, threw her into the ocean, and forged a letter saying that Otane has quit as leader, resulting in a new tournament.
 Otane does escape and fights the winner of the tournament in a bid to defend her leadership of the Gōketsuji clan.

 The game introduces the "Stress" meter into the series, which increases when one's attacks are blocked or when attacked.
 A super attack can be executed when it is full.
 In addition, when the Stress meter fills up, a character becomes engulfed in a flame of their own energy for a brief moment, which protects from any incoming attacks from the opponent and knocks them away if they are too close.

 The PlayStation version, retitled Gouketsuji Ichizoku 2: Chottodake Saikyou Densetsu (豪血寺一族2 ちょっとだけ最強伝説), was only released in Japan.
 As the subtitle might indicate, it shares some characteristics from Gogetsuji Legends (described below), like the team battle and the possibility to play as Chuck and Kuroko, but these features are only available for Versus (player vs. player) mode.
 Unlike the arcade game, anytime a transformable character changed into his or her alternate version in the PlayStation port, there was considerable loading time that interrupted the match.